whitney-house/whitney-house/README.md

 # Hi there 👋 I'm Reed!

-I'm a Computational Linguistics student with a passion for full-stack development, NLP, and AI-driven projects.
-I’m actively learning and contributing to the world of **web development**, **deep learning**, and **large language models (LLMs)**. 🐈
+I'm a Computational Linguistics student with a passion for NLP, Multi-Modality , Agentic Ai, Machine Learning and AI-driven projects.
+I’m actively learning and contributing to the world of **Agentic AI**, **Leep Learning**, and **large language models (LLMs)**. 🐈